j-nette/Chicker/README.md

 # Chicker
 Chip &amp; Kick Tester for UBC Thunderbots.

-This can be run on any device that has Pythn installed.
+This can be run on any device that has Python installed.

 ## Setup
 1. Make sure you have Python installed on your device.
 You will need to run these commands in your terminal to download required libraries.